1. Dark Eyes

 The chemistry is essential in working relationships.
 David Richardson did some really great casting - so we ended up with actors who engaged with the script and were good to work with.
 Central to all this was Paul’s enthusiasm, which was immense, and the working relationship that he and Ruth developed - which was truly lovely to behold.'

-Doctor Who - Eighth Doctor Adventures Previous Release
+Doctor Who - The Collected 8th Doctor Previous Release